 c.
 "Collegiate dean" means the chief academic officer of the college of the faculty member's principal appointment or any person designated to act on behalf of the collegiate dean for the purposes of these regulations.

-g.
-"Party" means either the faculty member or the University in connection with the proceedings under any of the five kinds of disputes covered by these regulations, and it includes the legal counsel or other persons authorized to act and acting on behalf of a party.
+h.
+"Party" means either the faculty member or the University in connection with the proceedings under any of the five kinds of disputes covered by these regulations.
+In a Title IX case, it also means the complainant.
+It includes the legal counsel or other persons authorized to act and acting on behalf of a party.

 29.3 THE FACULTY JUDICIAL COMMISSION.

-(2) The term of appointment shall be for three years beginning on August 1 and ending on July 31.
-If a panelist, mediator, or Presiding Officer is unable to finish a term, the Faculty Senate shall appoint a replacement for the remainder of the term.
-The Faculty Senate may appoint additional, special panelists if there is too much work for the regular panelists.
+(3) The term of appointment shall be for three years.
+If a panelist or Presiding Officer is unable to finish a term, the Faculty Senate shall appoint a replacement for the remainder of the term.
 No one who has served six consecutive years as a panelist in any combination of regular, interim, or special appointments may be reappointed as a panelist until a year has elapsed, but the term of any panelist will be extended in order that the panelist may finish a case.
-No one may serve more than two consecutive terms as a mediator, but the term of any mediator will be extended in order that the mediator may finish a case.
 No one may serve more than two consecutive terms as Presiding Officer.

-(b) to receive and forward communications as required by these regulations;
+(b) receive and forward communications as required by these regulations;